Israeli troops kill Palestinian man in northern Gaza

 The shooting occurred as tensions ran high after Israeli forces killed two Palestinian militants in a Gaza air strike on Wednesday, blaming one of them for a rocket attack during the funeral of late prime minister Ariel Sharon earlier this month.

-Palestinian hospital officials said Israeli troops had fired across the border into Gaza on Friday, killing a civilian aged 20 and wounding three other men, while three other Palestinians were injured by rubber bullets or tear gas inhalation.
+Palestinian hospital officials said Israeli troops had fired across the border into Gaza on Friday, killing a civilian aged 20 and wounding another man.

-An Israeli military official said the troops had fired at protest ringleaders after demonstrators hurled rocks and rolled burning tires toward them.
+An Israeli military official said the troops had fired to disperse protesters after some hurled rocks and rolled burning tires toward them.

-In a separate incident, the Islamist Hamas-run Interior Ministry of Gaza said Israeli naval forces detained two Palestinian fishermen after setting their vessel on fire.
+In a separate incident, Israeli naval forces detained two Palestinian fishermen after setting their vessel on fire, the Islamist Hamas-run Interior Ministry of Gaza said.

-An Israeli military spokeswoman denied detaining any fishermen or setting fire to any Palestinian boats, adding that it was an Israeli naval vessel that caught fire due to a water tank malfunction, injuring 16 soldiers on board.

 After a period of unusual quiet around Gaza, Israel said on Tuesday there had been some 20 Palestinian rocket or mortar launches over the last month, and Prime Minister Benjamin Netanyahu vowed preemptive action against such threats.